Media Arts, Sciences & Studies (MASS)

 MASS 33400 Writing for Series TV (LA)

 Theory and practice of dramatic writing for series television with analysis of half-hour and hour-long television scripts.
 The course will feature a writing workshop where students focus on pitching stories, structuring multiple story lines and capturing character voices for their own original episode of an existing series.
 Prerequisites: MASS 23300; Junior standing.
+4 credits.
 (F; F-S in Los Angeles)

 4 Credits